 GOVT 2305 Federal Government (3-0-3) Introduction to the theory and practice of politics and government in America at the national, state, and local levels, with special attention to Texas.
-Topics include political theory, the American and Texas constitutions, federalism, political participation and elections,
+Topics include political theory, the American and Texas constitutions, federalism, political participation and elections, the institutions of government, and domestic and foreign policies.
+Prerequisite: READ 0200 or equivalent as determined by placement test.

 GOVT 2306 Texas Government (3-0-3) Introduction to the theory and practice of politics and government in America at the national, state, and local levels, with special attention to Texas.
 Topics include political theory, the American and Texas constitutions, federalism, political participation and elections, the institutions of government, and domestic and foreign policies.
-Prerequisite: READ 0200.
+Prerequisite: READ 0200 or equivalent as determined by placement test.